DamienSmith428/LinkVault/README.md

 **1. Download the APK**

-Go to the [Releases](../../releases) page and download the latest `.apk` file that works for your device.
+Go to the [Releases](#releases) section below and download the APK that matches your device.

 **2. Enable unknown sources on your device**